 What is a smart post office?

-In an increasingly connected world, people want improved control and efficiency.
+In an increasingly connected world, people want to improve control and efficiency.
 A smart post office puts together all the best bits about a physical location and the productivity of digital technology.

 An example of a smart post office experience, according to Deloitte’s “Creating A Smart Office Appealing to Millenials, is a young man who receives a notification about sales on stamps.
 Going into the post office, he experiences the integration of digital services when he gets welcome messages, notifications about his order, waiting times, etc.